spamegg1/Epp-Discrete-Math-5th-solutions/README.md

 ***You can find the PDF file on the Releases page on the right 👉👉👉👉👉***

-(The version numbering got a bit messed up, make sure to get the "Latest", not the highest number.)

 ## About

 > ***It soon became clear that the unconscious instincts for logic and language which had enabled me to succeed were not shared by the large majority of my students.*** - Susanna Epp (author of [Discrete Mathematics with Applications, 5th edition](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp-ebook/dp/B07M87BWRC))